 If you have the smell of cigarette or cigar smoke permeating through your house, you probably want to get rid of it as soon as possible.
-The smell of smoke is highly unpleasant and even dangerous if it’s from some tobacco or drug source.
-You may even be looking for a way to get rid of the smoke smell from your house after something has burned or you’ve had an indoor barbecue of sorts.
+The smell of smoke is highly unpleasant and even dangerous from some tobacco or drug sources.

-Whatever the case may be, you’d always be much better off using home remedies to handle the situation instead of relying on the chemicals in air fresheners.
+Whatever the case, you’d always be much better off using home remedies to handle the situation instead of relying on the chemicals in air fresheners.
 If you’re not sure about which remedies to try out first, below are a few to get you started:

 For this purpose, you may use regular white vinegar or apple cider vinegar.
-Whichever one you may have on hand, it will have that cutting aspect that would do away with any and all bad odors in the house.
+Whichever one you have on hand, it will have that cutting aspect that would do away with any bad odors in the house.

-Vinegar is an environment-friendly, non-toxic, and cheap way to get rid of the stubborn smoke smells that don’t show any signs of leaving your house naturally.
+Vinegar is an environment-friendly, non-toxic, and cheap way to eliminate the stubborn smoke smells that naturally don’t show any signs of leaving your house.
 To spur them along, use vinegar in the following ways:

-- Boil a couple of cups of vinegar or an amount in accordance with the size of your living space.
+- Boil a couple of cups of vinegar or an amount by the size of your living space.
 Use the steam of this vinegar to cleanse your whole house.
 It can even be used to steam any clothes that have that lingering smoky smell.
-Simply place the clothes above the steaming vinegar for a few minutes.
+Place the clothes above the steaming vinegar for a few minutes.

 - An alternative method is to mix a couple of cups of vinegar in one-gallon warm water.
-Choose a clean rag and soak it in this mixture.
-Use this to wipe down any surfaces that smell, including the floors, kitchen counters, walls, and any kind of furniture.
-If you wish, you can also try waving the rag back and forth in the air.
+Then, choose a clean rag and soak it in this mixture.
+Use this to wipe down any surfaces that smell, including the floors, kitchen counters, walls, and furniture.
+You can also try waving the rag back and forth in the air if you wish.

-- Pour vinegar into several small bowls and put them around your house to do away with smoky odors.
-This is best if you’re going to be out of the house in a few days.
+- Pour vinegar into several small bowls and put them around your house to avoid smoky odors.
+This is best if you’re leaving the house in a few days.
 It’s also excellent for getting rid of smoky smells in the car.

-Now that you’ve gotten rid of the smoke smell, you may want to eliminate the vinegar smell as well.
-This sour odor may not be welcome by many, but you can get rid of it by sprinkling or scrubbing baking soda on the items you’ve treated.
+Now that you’ve gotten rid of the smoke smell, you may also want to eliminate the vinegar smell.
+Again, many may not welcome this sour odor, but you can get rid of it by sprinkling or scrubbing baking soda on the items you’ve treated.

-Speaking of baking soda, it is also an excellent way to get rid of any odors, even that of smoke.
+Speaking of baking soda, it is also an excellent way to eliminate any odors, even smoke.
 It would also balance the moisture in your home atmosphere and add to the freshness of the air you breathe in.

-Simply dust some baking soda on the affected areas, including car seats, furniture, rugs, and carpets.
-Leave it overnight or for one complete day if possible.
-This is good for neutralizing the smoky smell as well as any other smells you may want to get rid of.
+Dust some baking soda on the affected areas, including car seats, furniture, rugs, and carpets.
+Leave it overnight or for one complete day, if possible.
+This is good for neutralizing the smoky smell and any other smells you may want to eliminate.

 Once you notice that the smoke’s smell is gone, vacuum up the baking soda.
-If the smell is still lingering afterward, you should give the process another go.
+If the smell lingers afterward, you should give the process another go.
 Repeat a few times until the smell is all gone.
 Like vinegar, you may also try placing some open containers of baking soda all over the problematic areas.

 Using Barbeque or Activated Charcoal

-Nowadays, the use of activated charcoal or carbon is an excellent way of drawing out impurities from water, skin, and several other areas.
+Nowadays, activated charcoal or carbon is an excellent way of drawing out impurities from water, skin, and several other areas.
 It’s also excellent for absorbing unwanted pollutants and smells from the air we breathe in and is an essential ingredient in air purifiers for eliminating cigarette smoke smells.

 If you don’t want to invest in an air purifier just yet, you can get hold of some activated charcoal and use that to soak up the smoky smell that just won’t quit.
-In this manner, you’re detoxifying your breathing system as well as clearing the air of contaminants and strong, unpleasant smells.
+In this manner, you’re detoxifying your breathing system and clearing the air of contaminants and solid and unpleasant smells.

-In order to use charcoal for eliminating smoky smells at home, you can put some in small bowls or boxes all around the house.
-You may also leave them in the car for clearing the air inside it.
+To use charcoal to eliminate smoky smells at home, you can put some in small bowls or boxes around the house.
+You may also leave them in the car to clear the air inside it.
 If you don’t notice the lack of odor after a few days, discard the used charcoal and replace it with some fresh pieces.